3 Days Touring Tokyo

 Pro Tip:

-If you’re traveling to Tokyo outside of the narrow tournament date ranges, fear not; you can still experience the heart of this cultural practice with a sumo stable tour as you observe the lifestyle of wrestlers in training!
+If you’re traveling to Tokyo outside the narrow tournament date ranges, fear not; you can still experience the heart of this cultural practice with a sumo stable tour and observe the lifestyle of wrestlers in training!

 Dinner - Zauo